Elf (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd edition

 The high elf appeared as a character race in the second edition Player's Handbook (1989).
 The high elf also appeared in the Monstrous Compendium Volume One (1989).
 Several elven races were detailed as player character races in The Complete Book of Elves (1992).
 Supplements focused on elves in specific campaign settings include Comanthor: Empire of the Elves, Elves of Evermeet and Elves of Athas.

 Dungeons & Dragons 3rd edition

 The elf appeared as a character race in the third edition Player's Handbook (2000), and in the 3.5 revised Player's Handbook.
 Elves were detailed for the Forgotten Realms setting in Races of Faerûn (2003).
 Elves were one of the races detailed in Races of the Wild (2005).

 Dungeons & Dragons 4th edition

 The elf appeared as a character race and as one of three in a family of elven races — the sylvans, the drows, and the eladrins — in the fourth edition Player's Handbook (2008).
 This version of the elf returns in the Essentials rulebook Heroes of the Fallen Lands (2010).
 The elf appears in the fourth edition Monster Manual (2008).

+Tresca explained that this edition allowed elves and humans to be equal in height and "deemphasized their low constitution, a balancing attribute created for earlier editions".
+Tresca opined that the introduction of eladrin "restored elves in Dungeons & Dragons to the mysterious, sometimes dangerous, and altogether powerful status they enjoyed in Middle-earth".